malavsoni/Catty-SwiftUI/README.md

 #### About the project

-This project is about how we can use the new features of Swift 5.5 in real world applications.
+This project is explains how we can use the new features of Swift 5.5 with MVVM in real world applications.
+This is pretty basic application which is calling few APIs and
 - Async and Await
 - Main Actor
 - Task